 The Sutro Egyptian collection in the Global Museum at San Francisco State University is comprised of approximately 700 purchased ancient Egyptian objects.
 Many museums have similar types of purchased collections where minimal information is known about the context of individual objects or the overall collection.
 Until recently, the only known information about the Sutro collection was that it had been acquired by Adolph Sutro in the late 1880s, displayed in the Sutro Baths in San Francisco, and eventually donated in the 1960s to the University, where it currently resides.
 Further exploration of the objects and archival materials has provided more information about the provenance of the collection and the motives behind its original acquisition.
-This paper will reveal the complicated history of the Sutro collections, and discuss how continued research on the context in which these objects were collected can help fill the lacunae in our museum and archaeological records.
+This paper will reveal the complicated history of the Sutro collection, consider the implications of this type of historical research on purchased collections, and discuss how continued research on the context in which these objects were collected can help fill the lacunae in our museum and archaeological records.